Last updated: 1st November 2025

 (c) and will co-operate with you in preventing or limiting such misuse, unauthorised disclosure or breach, at the cost of Cotiss.

-15.6.
-Remedies: Each party acknowledges that any breach of this clause 15 by the Receiving Party may cause the Disclosing Party substantial harm for which damages alone are an insufficient remedy.
+Each party acknowledges that any breach of this clause 15 by the Receiving Party may cause the Disclosing Party substantial harm for which damages alone are an insufficient remedy.
 The Disclosing Party may seek appropriate equitable relief, in addition to other available remedies, for breach or threatened breach of this clause 15 by the Receiving Party.
+If either Party should seek an injunction hereunder, the other Party hereby waives any requirement for the submission of proof of the economic value of any Confidential Information or the posting of a bond or any other security.
+In the event of a dispute between the Parties, the non-prevailing Party will pay all costs and expenses, including, but not limited to, reasonable attorneys' fees, associated with resolving the dispute.

-16.1.
-You acknowledge and agree that to the extent your Content contains Personal Information, in collecting, holding and processing that information through the Platform Services, Cotiss is acting as your agent for the purposes of the Privacy Act and any other applicable Privacy Law.
+You acknowledge and agree that to the extent your Content contains Personal Information, in collecting, holding and processing that information through the Platform Services, Cotiss is acting as your agent for the purposes of the Privacy Act 2020 (NZ) and any other applicable Privacy Laws [within New Zealand, Australia or the United States.
+For California consumers, Cotiss is subject to the California Consumer Privacy Act of 2018 (CCPA), as amended by the California Privacy Rights Act of 2020 (CPRA).
+Cotiss is responsible for your personal information as a "business" under the CCPA/CPRA].
 You must obtain all necessary consents from the relevant individual to enable us to collect, use, hold and process that information in accordance with this Agreement.

 17.1.
 This clause 17 shall apply if you receive access to Platform Services on a trial basis free of charge or if you are granted access to a beta version of the Platform Services for evaluation purposes.